oopsmonk/documentation/client-libraries/0.1/getting-started/c-quickstart.md

 It's best practice to make sure that you're connected to a synchronized node before you start sending transactions to it.
 This way, you know that it has an up-to-date view of the Tangle.

-Whenever you connect to a node, you need to know which [IOTA network](root://getting-started/1.0/networks/overview.md) it's in.
-Here, we connect to a node on the Devnet, which is the IOTA networks that you can use for testing.
+Whenever you connect to a node, you need to know which [IOTA network](root://getting-started/1.1/networks/overview.md) it's in.
+Here, we connect to a node in the Devnet, which is the IOTA networks that you can use for testing.

 1. Go to the IOTA Foundation [Discord](https://discord.iota.org) and enter **!milestone** in the `botbox` channel

     ![Entering !milestone on Discord](../images/discord-milestone-check.PNG)

-    The Discord bot should return the current `latestMilestoneIndex` field from a [node quorum](root://getting-started/1.0/references/glossary.md#node-quorum).
+    The Discord bot should return the current `latestMilestoneIndex` field from a [node quorum](root://getting-started/1.1/references/glossary.md#node-quorum).

 2. In the root of your project directory, create a new directory called `examples`